November 16, 2024

 Signs of Poor Air Circulation

-- Increased risk of mold or fungal growth
+• Increased risk of mold or fungus

 Solution

-Place a small fan near your orchid (on a low setting) to gently move air around it.
+Put a small fan near your orchid (on a low setting!) so it gets the air moving around it.
 This is especially helpful if your orchids are in an area without much natural airflow.
-Just be careful not to aim the fan directly at the plant as you can dry it out.

 10. Repotting Shock